pimsmath/vxml_site/content/authors/caoduro/_index.md

 properties of geometric objects, as well as linear and integer programming, graph theory, and discrete geometry.

-I recently completed my PhD studies at Université Grenoble Alpes, where I was supervised by [András Sebő](https://pagesperso.g-scop.grenoble-inp.fr/~seboa/) and [Matěj Stehlík](https://www.irif.fr/en/users/matej/index).
+I completed my PhD studies at Université Grenoble Alpes, where I was supervised by [András Sebő](https://pagesperso.g-scop.grenoble-inp.fr/~seboa/) and [Matěj Stehlík](https://www.irif.fr/en/users/matej/index).
 During my time there, I developed a keen interest in exploring the mathematical structures of